 Address: This is less common, but if you need historical information (such as their past 3 addresses) you will need this form as well

 Now, we must create our forms.
 Before continuing with this article please make sure you review the following article: Tier 1 forms versus Tier 2 forms.
-Now that you have reviewed the article let's go over which forms will be a Tier 1 and which will be a Tier 2:
+After reviewing the article, we will go over which forms will be a Tier 1 and which will be a Tier 2:

 Individual: Tier 1